zenigane138/OpenUPMSearcher/Assets/OpenUPMSearcher/README.md

   - package.json specifies "com.unity.nuget.newtonsoft-json" in the Unity registry

 ## Installation
+Choose 'unitypackage' if you want to resolve dependencies manually, or choose 'PackageManager' if you want automatic resolution.
 - unitypackage
   - Download the unitypackage from the Releases page:
   - https://github.com/zenigane138/OpenUPMSearcher/releases